atrzaska/noesis_py/README.md

 This project is a work in progress.
 At the moment it only allows basic viewing of noesis supported models.

-There are currently many methods not implemented yet.
+There are currently many methods that are not implemented yet.

 To view a list of not implemented methods please run (`ag` program is required):